ProximaLXXVI/MultiFaceFuser/README.txt

 Move the python script to your FaceFusion folder
 Open with any editor the .py file, change the FaceFusion folder path (base_path variable) and the "FOLDER NAME" of the 3 different folders you created previously.
+Also in the command_line section before the " ' " you can add all the different command of FaceFusion such as --headless etcetc

 The second file you will install is MultiFaceFuser.bat Before using the .bat and start the swapping you will need to modify it.